laserpointlabs/dadms/docs/BPMN_WORKSPACE_COMPREHENSIVE_SOLUTION.md

 ## Overview

-This document details the comprehensive BPMN modeling solution implemented for the DADM (Decision Analysis & Decision Management) platform.
+This document details the comprehensive BPMN modeling solution implemented for the DADM (Decision Analysis and Decision Management) platform.
 The solution provides a robust, always-in-sync BPMN modeling experience with proper property handling, modern UI, and reliable XML persistence.

 ## Architecture